150balbes/u-boot-rk/doc/usage/cmd/bootmenu.rst

 menu entry invokes an U-Boot command (or a list of commands) associated with this menu entry.

-The "bootmenu" command interprets ANSI escape sequencies, so an ANSI terminal is required for proper menu rendering and item selection.
+The "bootmenu" command interprets ANSI escape sequences, so an ANSI terminal is required for proper menu rendering and item selection.